atom/atom/docs/creating-a-theme.md

 __Tip:__ You can avoid reloading to see changes you make by opening an atom window in dev mode.
-To open a Dev Mode Atom window run `atom --dev .` in the terminal or use the _View > Developer > Open in Dev Mode_ menu.
+To open a Dev Mode Atom window run `atom --dev .` in the terminal, use `cmd-shift-o` or use the _View > Developer > Open in Dev Mode_ menu.
 When you edit your theme, changes will instantly be reflected!

 ## Creating an Interface Theme